Vikaskumain/Rivision-series-react-interview/README.md

 - Formik Library used to from
 - and handle API fetching data on how to show the UI
 - memo hook how can I reduce expensive calculations and why use it useMemo hook
-- how to make a header and how to toggle button and add one more feature how to dark mode work
+- how to make a header and how to toggle the button and add one more feature how to dark mode work
+- use to authentication